Robyn Curnow: Career

-Curnow first knew Archbishop Desmond Tutu as a schoolgirl when he would preach in her school chapel at St Mary’s School for Girls in the 1980s.
+Curnow first knew Archbishop Desmond Tutu as a schoolgirl when he would preach in her school chapel at St Mary's School for Girls in the 1980s.
 Later, she would interview him in Soweto, London, Cape Town, and Johannesburg.
 In their last conversation, she reported on his criticisms of the ruling ANC party in South Africa.

-Curnow was given special access to the 80th birthday celebrations of Archbishop Desmond Tutu for an hour-long documentary on the Nobel Peace Prize Laureate.
+Curnow was given special access to the 80th birthday celebrations of Archbishop Tutu for an hour-long documentary on the Nobel Peace Prize Laureate.
 She named him the person she considered a hero in a CNN special report.

-Curnow interviewed former U.S. President Bill Clinton in Qunu, South Africa, during his visit with First Lady Hillary Clinton to Nelson Mandela's rural home.
+Curnow interviewed former U.S. president Bill Clinton in Qunu, South Africa, during his visit with First Lady Hillary Clinton to Nelson Mandela's rural home.

 In 2013, Curnow led CNN's exclusive coverage of Nelson Mandela's ill health and death and reported live from his funeral.
 Curnow had a long association with Mandela and his family, interviewing him many times during and after his presidency.
 Her conversation with him on his 90th birthday was part of the last interview he gave.

 In 2008, Curnow reported on double-amputee athlete Oscar Pistorius and followed his career until the London Olympics 2012.
-After Pistorius shot dead his girlfriend Reeva Steenkamp, Curnow was the face of CNN’s coverage at the murder trial throughout 2014.
+After Pistorius shot dead his girlfriend Reeva Steenkamp, Curnow was the face of CNN's coverage at the murder trial throughout 2014.
 Her live reporting and documentary on Anderson Cooper 360 featured exclusive footage and interviews with Pistorius, his family, and his inner circle.

-Curnow had two children while she was CNN’s Africa correspondent.
+Curnow had two children while she was CNN's Africa correspondent.
 She has been vocal about being a working mother and balancing breaking news coverage with babies and children.

 Curnow moved to Atlanta, Georgia with her family in 2014 to host the International Desk with Robyn Curnow on CNN International.

-Curnow led CNN’s coverage of several terror attacks in 2015 and 2016, including the attacks in Tunisia, Ivory Coast, Egypt, and the aftermath of the Paris and Nice attacks.
-Curnow’s shows charted the rise and fall of ISIS and the Syrian war.
+Curnow led CNN's coverage of several terror attacks in 2015 and 2016, including the attacks in Tunisia, Ivory Coast, Egypt, and the aftermath of the Paris and Nice attacks.
+Curnow's shows charted the rise and fall of ISIS and the Syrian war.

 Curnow was on air when coalition forces launched the Mosul offensive in Iraq in October 2016, which earned her and the CNN teams on the ground a News and Documentary Emmy nomination.